 Our approach to accessibility is iterative, transparent and always under review to make a better experience for all of our users.
-Our current road map for improvements is an ongoing audit of MyAccount, its pages and forms - implementing changes towards a comprehensive inspection before October 2022.
+Our current road map for improvements is an ongoing audit of MyAccount, its pages and forms - implementing changes as required with a goal towards another comprehensive inspection before August 2023.

-The following information explains what areas are currently seen as non-accesible, how we've deemed it does not meet success criteria and what we're doing to make the appropriate changes.
+The following information explains what areas are currently seen as non-accesible, how we've deemed it does not meet success criteria for us and what we're doing to make the appropriate changes.

 Tables are used within forms and sections of the site to display and format data and information.
 We are working to make sure that these tables make use of appropriate mark-up to meet the success criteria for 1.3.1.

-Keyboard focus is not always obvious or visible on navigation, call to actions and form elements - failing this accessibility criteria.
-We plan to review all focus states site wide to produce more consistent and clear results.
+Keyboard focus is not always obvious or visible on some form elements.
+We are working on an overhaul of our forms in general and plan to review all accessibility considerations including focus states site wide to produce more consistent and clear results.